MathieuDebit/obd-dashboard/obd-dashboard-python/README.md

 - `OSError: [Errno 98] ... address already in use` – another server is bound to the port.
 Stop the existing process or choose a different `--ws-port`.
 - Emulator fails to announce a pseudo-terminal – rerun with `--emulator` and a higher `--emulator-timeout`, or run `python -m elm -s car` manually to inspect its output.
+- `/dev/ttyUSB0 not found` – list available serial interfaces (`ls /dev/ttyUSB*` on Linux, `ls /dev/tty.*` on macOS) and point `--port` to the correct one.
+On Linux you may need to add your user to the `dialout` group to access USB serial devices.